Flight-School/Guide-to-Swift-Strings-Sample-Code/README.md

 Another consideration for localized string sorting is how to handle numbers.
 By default, strings sort digits lexicographically;
 7 follows 3, but 7 also follows 36.
-This playground demonstrates proper use of the `localizedStandardCompare` comparator, which is what Finder uses to sort filenames.
+This Playground demonstrates proper use of the `localizedStandardCompare` comparator, which is what Finder uses to sort filenames.